How to Store Solar Energy at Home

 How to Store Solar Energy

-The market for energy storage is growing rapidly.
+The market for energy storage is growing rapidly and becoming more affordable for homeowners.
 Mordor Intelligence predicts the energy storage market will experience a compound annual growth rate of 19.9% through 2027.
-The reason for such positive growth is easy to see when you consider the number of benefits energy storage provides to homeowners and business owners alike.
+The reason for such positive growth is easy to see when considering the benefits of energy storage to homeowners and business owners.
 To understand the appeals of energy storage, let’s first consider how storing solar energy works.

 When your solar panels generate electricity, they send the power to any place in your home that needs it.
 If your panels produce a surplus of energy, the excess will go into your storage system or flow into the grid.
-If your home has a shortage of energy, your electrical system will pull power from the grid or your stored reserves.
-Having a solar energy storage system at your home reduces your reliance on the electrical grid and helps keep your energy usage self-sufficient.
+If your home has an energy shortage, your electrical system will pull power from the grid or your stored reserves.
+A solar energy storage system at home reduces your reliance on the electrical grid and helps keep your energy usage self-sufficient.

 Benefits of Storing Solar Energy